vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 Assignee(s)
 -----------

-Primary assignee: vmThunderGroup (VMthunder)
+Primary assignee: VMThunderGroup (VMThunder)

 Work Items
 ----------
-* Add VMthunder package to create/delete VolumeO and VolumeU code
+* Add VMThunder package to create/delete VolumeO and VolumeU code
 * Add new create/delete operations in nova
 * Test with Nova (where most of this change really has an effect)